heckman/photos-server/README.md

   returned.
 If it is not but looks like a UUID you'll get a _404_ error.
 - Otherwise, Apple Photos will perform a search for `<query>`, and of the results, a random photo will be returned.
-Results will be limited to JPEG and HEIC files (no movies or other image formats).
+Results will be limited to HEIC, HEIF, JPG, JPEG, TIFF, GIF and PNG files.
+(No RAW images or videos.)
 - If the search produces no valid results, you'll get a _404_.
 - If the search takes too long you'll get a _500_ error.
 (Try narrowing your search terms.)